glennj/exercism.io/javascript/fruit-picker/README.md

 }

 pickFruit('pineapple', 20, action);
-// calls the checkInventory function with the query and passing along the `action` callback function
+// calls the checkInventory function with the query and passes along the `action` callback function
 ```

 ## 3. Create a callback to buy fruit if the inventory is available